 How do conversation themes and genres intersect?
 In a specific movie, how do themes intersect with characters?
 What are the patterns of conversations between characters?

-Gain insight into gender ratio & balances
+Gain insight into intra and inter sex ratio & balances

 How does inter & intra sex ratio in conversations vary over years and themes?
 Do certain genres have a better female-female balance in conversations?
 How do these ratios intersect with movies that pass or fail the Bechdel test?>